 Please click HERE to view planned 2017-18 professional learning opportunities that are relevant to the work of school speech-language pathologists.

 Speech and Language Lending Library

-Oakland County school speech-language pathologists may borrow materials, assessment tools, and student equipment for up to 30 days.
+Oakland County public school speech-language pathologists may borrow materials, assessment tools, and student equipment for up to 30 days.

 Please contact MCRequests@Oakland.k12.mi.us or visit the

 Materials Center webpage to checkout materials via our web-based system.

 The speech and language consultant at Oakland Schools provides guidance and technical assistance for local school district speech-language pathologists to assist in closing the achievement gap between students with and without IEPs.